-Free and open to the public with a reception to follow.
+Free and open to the public.
+Registration is optional.

 Darwin Day is Duquesne's annual international celebration of the life and work of Charles Darwin.
 The event emphasizes the importance of science education in today's world, and the impact that evolutionary biology has on many aspects of our lives.